 Judges are the arbiters of the spirit of the law, and courts have already ruled that extensions “written in stone” within a lease agreement are attempts at de facto foreigner ownership.

 You can read our article on this here:

 Extensions for foreigners must instead be an option—no more than a promise—and one which is only enforceable against the original lessor of the property.

 This might just pass as an addendum, but any effort to make the lease contractual/binding for 60 or 90 years could be deemed to violate the spirit of the law, and would almost certainly be voided by the courts.

 Are Pre-Paid Lease Renewals on Phuket Villas Cast in Stone?

-If the individual owner were to die, and his wife, children or grandchildren inherited the property, the foreign lessee could find themselves homeless and out of pocket at the end of the lease if the heirs are not amenable to an extension.
+This is because if the individual owner were to die, and his wife, children or grandchildren inherited the property, the foreign lessee could find themselves homeless and out of pocket at the end of the lease if the heirs are not amenable to an extension.